Disentangling Bias by Modeling Intra- and Inter-modal Causal Attention for Multimodal Sentiment Analysis: Methodology

-In constructing intra-modal relations, the textual modality is inspired by \cite{lin2022modeling}, where the graph is built based on the sentence’s dependency tree.
-The dependency tree is generated using spaCy \cite{honnibal2017spacy}, and an edge is created between nodes corresponding to two words if a syntactic dependency exists between them.
-For the visual and audio modalities, nodes represent local features of corresponding frames or audio segments, with edges connecting nodes at adjacent time steps to capture the temporal structure within each modality.
-Inter-modal relations are constructed via a temporal alignment strategy, establishing paired connections among text, visual, and audio segments occurring at the same time step to model their synchronous interactions.
+For intra-modal relations, the textual modality follows \cite{HGraph-CL2022}, where the graph is constructed based on the sentence-level dependency tree.
+The dependency tree is obtained using spaCy~\cite{honnibal2017spacy}, and edges are established between word nodes if a syntactic dependency exists.
+For the visual and audio modalities, nodes correspond to local features extracted from video frames or audio segments, and edges are constructed between adjacent time steps to capture temporal continuity within each modality.

+For inter-modal relations, we adopt a temporal alignment strategy to connect heterogeneous modalities.
+Specifically, nodes from text, visual, and audio streams occurring at the same time step are linked to model their synchronous interactions, enabling the graph to capture cross-modal dependencies in a unified manner.